noiseprotocol/noise_spec/noise.md

 well as interactive protocols.

 Noise messages are described in a language that specifies the exchange of DH public keys and DH calculations.
 The resulting patterns can be instantiated into concrete protocols based on ciphersuites that fill in the crypto details.

 2. Overview
 ============

 2.1.
-Messages, sessions, and protocols
+Messages, protocols, and sessions
 ---------------------------------------

-The main concepts in Noise are messages, sessions, and protocols:
+The main concepts in Noise are **messages**, **protocols**, and **sessions**:

 **Messages** are exchanged between parties.
 Each message will contain zero or more public keys followed by an optional payload.
 Either the public keys or payload may be encrypted.

+A **protocol** consists of some sequence of messages between a pair of parties.

 Each party will have a **session** which contains the state used to process messages.

-A **protocol** consists of a pattern of messages between a pair of sessions.

 2.2.
 Descriptors and patterns
 ------------------------------